Pictures/Journal - page 31

 WESTERN INLAND TRAVEL

 Traveling by rental van, we visited David (pronounced dah-veed), the biggest city in the region and due south of Bocas del Toro.
 Although not very far as the crow flies, it takes about 4 hours as we have to cross over the Continental Divide.
 David is not very far from the Pacific and almost at sea level.
-Shopping is quite good (great grocery/deli stores, Target/Wal-Mart type stores, and you wouldn't believe all the electronics stores!), and cruisers come here (or Panama City) for their medical needs.
+Shopping is quite good (great grocery/deli stores, Target/Wal-Mart/Home Depot type stores, and you wouldn't believe all the electronics stores!), and cruisers come here (or Panama City) for their medical needs.
+(P.S.
+We did our routine physical exams in Nov.
+'08 and were very pleased with the medical attention we received.)

 In the middle of this mountainous region is Volcán Barú - the highest point in Panama and the country's only volcano (inactive).
 We first travel to the "other" (west) side of the volcano, to a string of small towns such as Volcán and Cerro Punta.
 Agricultural farming is a mainstay here, amazingly done on the steep mountain slopes; horse, cattle and trout farms as well.
 Our first impression was of European alpine country, with wooden A-frame houses, colorful window flower boxes and yards filled with vibrant color.
 The air is cool and crisp, as clouds hang off in the distance suspended between mountain tops.
 Very refreshing and invigorating.
 Our rooms were alongside a rushing stream that provided a perfect backdrop for sleeping.